VinayM6/Dockerized-CI-CD-Pipeline-with-Azure-DevOps/README.md

 8. Pushed the Docker Image to the Registry:

-	Created a Container Registry in Azure Portal.
+	a) Created a Container Registry in Azure Portal.
-	Used the following Azure CLI commands to push the Docker image to the registry: az login --tenant <tenant ID> --use-device-code
+	b) Used the following Azure CLI commands to push the Docker image to the registry: az login --tenant <tenant ID> --use-device-code
 		az acr login --name <Azure Container Registry name>
 		docker tag your-image:tag nodeappimagecr.azurecr.io/your-repository-name/your-image:tag